Helping students through the impact of coronavirus

 Be sure to check your email and your courses in D2L for information from your instructor on how to proceed with the course.

 The Center for Academic Achievement (CFAA) is conducting online tutoring/learning services.
 Staff are available to answer student questions via phone or email and students can access assistance through the “Online Help” resources.

 ETSU outdoor WiFi available

 Students can connect to ETSU WiFi at the campus locations identified on the map below:

 New Student Orientation

 Have you completed ETSU’s online orientation, LAUNCH, and registered for your virtual orientation?

 Housing and Residence Life

-Residence Halls and Apartments are open and staggered move in days/times are being coordinated to allow for socially distanced move-in.
 In consultation with ETSU’s COVID Medical Team, the decision has been made to shift residence hall double bed spaces to single bed occupancy.
-These plans will be implemented for fall 2020 and will be reevaluated later this semester for spring 2021.
-This is a decision that promotes the health and safety of our campus residents and is being made out of an abundance of caution given rapidly changing COVID-19 conditions and increasing cases in the Appalachian Highlands over the last several weeks.
+These plans will be implemented for fall 2020 and spring 2021.
+This is a decision that promotes the health and safety of our campus residents and is being made out of an abundance of caution given rapidly changing COVID-19 conditions.

 See the "Housing Update" memo for details.